-- Example 1: Simple step-by step instructions on how to fold an origami cup, which are illustrated with graphical arrows and other visual cues showing you how to fold the piece of paper.
+- Example 1: Simple step-by step instructions on how to fold an origami cup, illustrated with arrows and other visual cues showing how to fold the paper.

 After looking at the above visual methods of giving instructions on the task:

 - Is it easier to perform the task?